 - develop children and young people's social and emotional skills and promote wellbeing

 - normalise discussion on mental health and minimise stigma

-- help children stay safe and manage risks that might undermine their mental health.
+- help children and young people stay safe and manage risks that might undermine their mental health.

-Whole-school programmes are aimed at all children.
-There are lots of programmes (most of which are paid-for) that have been proven to help promote children’s social and emotional skills and mental health.
+There are lots of programmes aimed at all children and young people that can be delivered in schools.
+Many have been proven to help promote social and emotional skills and mental health.

-These programmes can be delivered to all children as part of PSHE activity.
-These lessons and activities should build on the skills learned each year during primary school.
+These programmes build on the skills learned in health and wellbeing lessons.
 Many good quality programmes require a license to be purchased, although staff training can often be included in these costs.

-We have hundreds of quality-assured resources – including lesson plans, activities, assembly ideas, toolkits and books - to help support you in teaching children about key social and emotional skills and promoting good mental health and wellbeing.
+We have hundreds of quality-assured resources – including lesson plans, activities, assembly ideas, toolkits and classroom tools - to help support you in teaching children and young people about key social and emotional skills and promoting good mental health and wellbeing.

 Search and save your favourite resources in our library.